-I’m not known for being an extremely sentimental person, there’s even a running joke about how I received a wonderful, lengthy handwritten Christmas card from my boyfriend last year – in return, I wrote “Merry Christmas, Love Flo” on the wrapping paper around his present.
+I’m not known for being an extremely sentimental person, there’s even a running joke about how I received a wonderful, lengthy handwritten Christmas card from my boyfriend last year – in return, I wrote “Merry Christmas, Love Flo” on the wrapping paper around his (poorly-wrapped) present.
 Oops.
+Still, we’re now married so something must have gone right!
 So when I visited Florence, Burano and Venice in Italy with my mother earlier this year and she asked if we could visit Romeo and Juliet’s “hometown”, I snorted.
 “Verona?
 Why would we want to go there?”

 It is said that Shakespeare’s Romeo and Juliet was based on two lovers from feuding families in Verona.
 In the story, they are both in their early teens, and their relationship ends in despair and tragedy because of some questionable drama-filled decisions.
 Yikes.
 I told you I wasn’t a romantic.
 This may give you a glimpse into why Verona wasn’t really on my radar, and why I didn’t feel strongly about visiting the city in the beginning.
 But this all changed once we arrived.